Dan-Herrera/Mature-and-Old-Growth-Forest-Assessment/README.md

 The `mapMOG()` function requires the user to identify a study area using a shapefile in `sf` format.
 The study area, called a `locale`, can be as large as a state, or as small as a forest.
 Please note, however, that the function cannot currently accommodate multi-state processing.
 If your study `locale` spans multiple states, the function must be run separately for each state contained in the `locale`.
 Additionally, small forests are not likely to contain enough FIA plots for adequate interpolation.
 Assessing data at the landscape-level (e.g., county, etc.) is likely to produce greater insights, even if you are only interested in a small portion of the landscape.
 In this tutorial we will use part of Olympic National Forest as a case study.
 A shapefile of Olympic National Forest is included in the function folder for your convenience.

 ## Downloading and Accessing the function and data
 [Download the entire mapMOG folder from Dryad](https://drive.google.com/drive/folders/1EM1pKgUz62EmD2MrMg4RpMkV43ndUvaU?usp=sharing) (file sizes exceed Github's limits - email me if the link is broken), and unzip the folder if necessary.
-We recommend moving the folder from the Downloads folder of your computer to a more permanent location. **Do not add or remove files from the `mapMOG` folder, as these files are necessary for proper functionality.**
+We recommend moving the folder from the Downloads folder of your computer to a more permanent location. **Do not remove files from the `mapMOG` folder, as these files are necessary for proper functionality.**

+File size limitations barred us from including all necessary files in the ‘mapMOG’ folder available for download.
+Prior to running the function, download the following files and add them to the mapMOG folder:

+*If you plan on interpolating MOG across unsampled landscapes*
+1. Download the most recent canopy cover layer from the National Land cover Database: https://www.mrlc.gov/data
+2. Unzip the downloaded folder into the ‘utility_canopy’ subfolder of ‘mapMOG’ such that the file structure is ‘[YOUR FILE PATH]/mapMOG/utility_canopy/[CANOPY RASTER]’
+3. No need to rename the raster

+*If you plan on assessing MOG in the Pacific Northwest Region or Pacific Southwest Region*
+1. Download the PNV_Map_Layer (PNV_Map_zip_20220127.zip) from box: https://app.box.com/s/hfo4y7f9tg4vetm83zl4ahzhv0grqyqj/folder/166077218938
+2. Unzip the downloaded folder into your ‘mapMOG’ folder such that the file structure is ‘[YOUR FILE PATH]/mapMOG/[PNV RASTER.tif]’
+3. Rename the raster “utility_R5_PAZ” to ensure functionality

-Once you have saved the folder, open R Studio and load the function by sourcing the script from the `mapMOG` folder.
+Once you have added the canopy and PNV files to your `mapMOG` folder (if necessary), open R Studio and load the function by sourcing the script from the `mapMOG` folder.
 Note that the entire filepath must be specified for your computer to find the file.
 ```
 source("[YOUR FILE PATH]/mapMOG/FUNCTION_mapMOG.R") #loads function into R environment
 ```